CassandraMaldonado/agentic_market_intelligence/README.md

-# Agentic Market Intelligence Platform
+# Agentic Market Intelligence

-Production-style AI data science platform that combines **agentic workflows, RAG, forecasting, sentiment analysis, topic modeling, and MLOps** to generate source-grounded competitive intelligence from public market signals.
+A platform that combines **agentic workflows, RAG, forecasting, sentiment analysis, topic modeling, and MLOps** to generate competitive intelligence from public market signals.

-This project is designed as a portfolio-grade data science system for AI/ML, product analytics, and applied data science roles.

 ---